American Sociological Association

-The American Sociological Association (ASA) is a non-profit organization dedicated to advancing the discipline and profession of sociology.
-Founded in December 1905 as the American Sociological Society at Johns Hopkins University by a group of fifty people, the first president of the association would be Lester Frank Ward.
-Today, most of its members work in academia, while around 20 percent of them work in government, business, or non-profit organizations.
+The American Sociological Association (ASA) is a nonprofit organization dedicated to advancing the discipline and profession of sociology.
+Founded as the American Sociological Society by fifty people at Johns Hopkins University in December 1905, the first president was Lester Frank Ward.
+Today, most members work in academia, while about 20 percent work in government, business, or non-profit organizations.
+ASA publishes ten academic journals and magazines, including the American Sociological Review and Contexts, and four section journals.
+In 2025, the organization had 9,433 members, making it a larger association of sociologists than the International Sociological Association.
+The ASA is composed of researchers, students, college and university faculty, high school faculty, and practitioners.

-ASA publishes ten academic journals and magazines, along with four section journals, including the American Sociological Review and Contexts.
+Founding and first century

-The ASA had 9,893 members in 2023, as an association of sociologists even larger than the International Sociological Association.
-It is composed of researchers, students, college/university faculty, high school faculty, and various practitioners The "American Sociological Association Annual Meeting" is an annual academic conference held by the association consisting of over 4,000 participants.
+In the United States, sociology was first taught as a college-level course at either Yale University in 1875 or at Indiana University in 1885.
+The country's first sociology department was established at the University of Kansas in 1889, with the first sociology graduate program established at the University of Chicago in 1892.
+The American Journal of Sociology became America's first explicitly sociological journal when it was founded at the University of Chicago in 1894.

-History
+At first, American sociology was strongly influenced by European thought.
+German social science was particularly influential at this time.
+Early figures in American sociology, such as Albion Small, Edward A. Ross, and Frank Wilson Blackmar became involved in an effort to distinguish American sociology from activities in Europe.